enesozturk/deploy-next-to-x/netlify/README.md

 # Deploy Next to Netlify

-Netlify is one of my favorite static web hosts.
+Netlify is one of my favorite static web host provider.
 It works integrated with your Github account as well.
 Deploying your Next project in Netlify is very easy. *Once create and configure your site from repo, Netlify will watch changes after every commit and update your site.*

 To deploy your project to Netlify follow the instructions below.